http-server-rs/http-server/README.md

 ### Proxy

-The HTTP Server is able to proxy requests to an specified URL.
+The HTTP Server is able to proxy requests to a specified URL.

-By using the proxy the FileExplorer wont be available, the proxy is considered a _Request Handler_.
+When using the proxy, the FileExplorer won't be available, as the proxy is an alternate _Request Handler_.

 The config TOML file can be used to provide proxy configurations: